-For the year ending December 31, 2018, general and administration expenses increased to \$813,973 from \$551,764 in 2017.
-This increase from the previous year is primarily attributed due to a reallocation of Management salaries from its Mongolian operations to its Canadian operations as well as the CEO beginning to take a salary for the first time since the Corporation's inception.
+For the year ending December 31, 2019, general and administration expenses increased to \$1,067,158 from \$813,973 in 2018.
+This increase from the previous year is primarily attributed to commissions owed to a consulting Company not affiliated with senior management employees as well as investment research expenses incurred for managing the Corporation's marketable securities portfolio.